-44 Karkkainen, Bradley C. "Toward a smarter NEPA: Monitoring and managing government's environmental performance."
-Columbia Law Review 102 (2002): 903.
+46 Bradley C. Karkkainen, "Toward a Smarter NEPA: Monitoring and Managing Government's Environmental Performance," Columbia Law Review 102, no. 4 (2002): 903-972.

-process that informs risk decisions, such as deciding which harms to analyze, and how to describe scientific uncertainty and disagreement."45 They expand on this idea to encompass environmental decision making in a 2008 report noting, "environmental decisions present very complex choices among interests and values so that the choices are political, social, cultural, and economic at least as much as they are scientific and technical."46
+participation and analysis of alternatives to work together to improve policy decisions on complex questions.
+In one such publication from 1996, they introduce the idea of the "analytical-deliberative" process, suggesting, "Analysis and deliberation can be thought of as two complementary approaches to gaining knowledge....
+Deliberation is important at each step of the process that informs risk decisions, such as deciding which harms to analyze, and how to describe scientific uncertainty and disagreement."
+They expand on this idea to encompass environmental decision making in a 2008 report noting, "environmental decisions present very complex choices among interests and values so that the choices are political, social, cultural, and economic at least as much as they are scientific and technical."